barath-sk17/yavar-hackathon/README.md

-# Todo List App with Sequelize, Express.js, and PostgreSQL
+# Todo List App with Sequelize, Express.js, PostgreSQL, and React

-This project is a simple Todo List application built with Node.js, Express.js, and Sequelize.
+This project is a simple Todo List application built with Node.js, Express.js, and Sequelize, featuring a responsive front-end built with React.
 It uses PostgreSQL as the database engine and implements migrations to set up a relational database schema.
 The application demonstrates a basic relationship between users, todos, and todo items, allowing users to create, update, and delete todos and their respective items.

 ## Project Structure

 The project consists of three main tables:

-- `Users`: Contains user information such as `name`, `email`, and `password`.
+- **Users**: Contains user information such as `name`, `email`, and `password`.
-- `Todos`: Represents a todo list created by a user, with a foreign key reference to the `Users` table.
+- **Todos**: Represents a todo list created by a user, with a foreign key reference to the `Users` table.
-- `TodoItems`: Represents individual items within a todo list, with a foreign key reference to the `Todos` table.
+- **TodoItems**: Represents individual items within a todo list, with a foreign key reference to the `Todos` table.

+The React front-end provides a responsive interface, adapting to various screen sizes, and ensures that during the login and signup phases, the input validation is correct.
+This includes:

+- **Password Requirements**: Passwords must be at least 8 characters long.
+- **Email Format**: Emails must conform to a valid regex pattern for proper email structure.

 ## Technology Stack

 - **Backend Framework**: Express.js
 - **ORM**: Sequelize
 - **Database**: PostgreSQL
+- **Front-end Framework**: React
+- **Authentication**: JSON Web Tokens (JWT) or sessions (depending on implementation)

 ## Getting Started

-To run this project, ensure you have [Node.js](https://nodejs.org/en/), [Sequelize CLI](https://sequelize.org/master/manual/migrations.html), and a PostgreSQL database set up.
+To run this project, ensure you have [Node.js](https://nodejs.org/en/), [Sequelize CLI](https://sequelize.org/master/manual/migrations.html), [React](https://react.dev/), and a PostgreSQL database set up.
 Follow the steps below to set up and run the application.

 ### Installation